neurodroid/stimfit/doc/sphinx/howto/cuttingtraces.rst

     >>> stf.get_trace()[80/dt:160/dt]

 However this will not work.
-Slicing requires integers as arguments and not floats (both 80/dt and 160/dt are floats).
+Slicing requires integers as argument and not floats (both 80/dt and 160/dt are floats).
 So we have to transform this ratios to integers with int(80/dt) and int(160/dt).
 Besides that, the float precision of python will play against us here.
 If we make dt = stf.get_sampling_interval and get a value dt = 0.05000000074505806 (rather than 0.05) then the corresponding values for 80/dt will be 1599.99.
 The function int() will take only the value without decimal and will take erroneously 1599 in stead of 1600.

-Note that you can round up dt (with round(float,ndigits)) or the ratio 80/dt.
-In any case, always before int() takes the integer part of the real number.
+We have to use the python function **round(float,ndigits)** to round up this value.

 ::